patawale/cs118project2/README.md

 This provides a couple make targets for things.
 By default (all target), it makes the `server` and `client` executables.

-It provides a `clean` target, and `tarball` target to create the submission file as well.
+It provides a `clean` target, and `zip` target to create the submission file as well.

-You will need to modify the `Makefile` USERID to add your userid for the `.tar.gz` turn-in at the top of the file.
+You will need to modify the `Makefile` USERID to add your userid for the `.zip` turn-in at the top of the file.

 ## Academic Integrity Note